LazzaAU/skill_HLCpattern/instructions/en.md

 - "option #"
 - "number #"
 - "3"

+## OPTION 2
+try asking

+- "hey snips/alice"

+- "change LEDs to google"
+- "change LED pattern to alexa"

+The Pattern options are :

+- google
+- alexa
+- projectalice
+- pgas
+- kiboost

+<span style="color: green;">NOTE FOR WHEN USING THIS METHOD:</span>
+Due to the weird naming of the last two options try pronouncing it like the following (note the spaces)
+- p g a s
+- k i boost

+Also some ASR's like poketshinx dont like the word LEDs.
+So a good default utternce, (but a little less natural), would be

+- "change alice light to google"

+or

+- "change alice light"

 <span style="color: green;">NOTE:</span> During this process Alice will action some 'sudo' commands.
 They are as follows: